vahldiek/academic-kickstart/content/home/about.md

   course = "B.Sc. in Applied Computer Science" institution = "Cooperative University State University Baden-Wuertemberg" year = "September, 2009"

 +++

 # About

-I'm interested in analyzing, desiging, building and evaluating software systems.
-During my PhD I focused on systems providing data confidentiality and integrity for persistent and in-memory data.
-I'm glad to collaborate with my co-advisors Peter Druschel and Deepak Garg as well as fellow students Eslam Elnikety and Aastha Mehta.
+I’m interested in analyzing, designing, building and evaluating secure software and hardware systems.
+In particular, in techniques protecting data confidentiality and integrity of sensitive data at rest, in-flight or in-memory.